 International Residential College

 The International Residential College program is focused on international issues and experiences.
 This community of students and scholars from the United States and other nations learns together in a small residential setting.
 About 40 percent of the residents are from outside the United States.

 This college consists of two types of housing.
 Munford and Gwathmey are two connected hallway-style buildings containing a total of 80 double and 56 single rooms.
-Lewis and Hoxton, located adjacent to Munford and Gwathmey, are suite-style and accommodate a total of 96 students in 26 double and 45 single rooms that open onto a common area.
+Hoxton and Yen, located adjacent to Munford and Gwathmey, are suite-style and accommodate a total of 96 students in 26 double and 45 single rooms that open onto a common area.
 A kitchen is located on each floor of the four houses, with laundry rooms located in Munford and Gwathmey.

 Houses: Gwathmey, Munford, Hoxton, and Yen

 Features: air conditioning, study lounges, kitchens on each floor, TV lounges, and laundry facilities